Skip to main content

 The information gathered through a wellness program, such as biometric data or details from a health risk assessment, is considered confidential medical information.
 The ADA and GINA mandate that this data be kept separate from your personnel files.
 This segregation is a critical safeguard.

-It prevents your from being used in decisions related to hiring, firing, or promotions.
+It prevents your health information from being used in decisions related to hiring, firing, or promotions.
 The data should be collected and analyzed by the wellness program provider, often a third party vendor, and employers should only ever receive aggregated, de identified data that shows population wide trends, not individual results.

 Your personal health information, when shared with a wellness program, is shielded by strict confidentiality requirements under federal law.

 This firewall is designed to protect you from discrimination.
 It allows you to participate in programs that can offer valuable insights into your health without compromising your employment standing.
-The legal framework treats your medical and with the same level of privacy as it would in a clinical setting, recognizing its sensitive and personal nature.
+The legal framework treats your medical and genetic information with the same level of privacy as it would in a clinical setting, recognizing its sensitive and personal nature.
 Adherence to these confidentiality rules is a cornerstone of a compliant and trustworthy wellness program.

 Intermediate

-Understanding the specific legal protections under the ADA and GINA requires a more detailed look at the types of and the information they collect.
+Understanding the specific legal protections under the ADA and GINA requires a more detailed look at the types of wellness programs and the information they collect.
 The regulations differentiate between programs based on their structure and requirements, which in turn affects how the laws are applied.
 This deeper understanding allows you to better assess a program’s compliance and advocate for your rights, ensuring your path to wellness is supported by a framework of respect and legality.

 Participatory versus Health Contingent Programs